noi-techpark/it.bz.opendatahub.databrowser/README.md

-# OpenDataHub Databrowser
+# Open Data Hub Databrowser

-This is the mono repository for the OpenDataHub Databrowser.
+This is the mono repository for the Open Data Hub Databrowser.

 It contains the [Databrowser application](./databrowser) and its [Web Components](./web-components).
 You can find more details about those projects (development, build and more) in the corresponding folders.